sedflix/multi-cluster-istio-kind/README.md

 ### Test the magic [4](https://istio.io/latest/docs/setup/install/multicluster/verify/)

-Go inside a pod and try: `curl -sS helloworld.sample:5000/hello`.
+Go inside a pod and try: `k del `.
 The response should be like when run multiple times

 ```
 while true; do curl -s -o /dev/null "helloworld.sample:5000/hello"; done